-The Cherry Center’s art galleries offer original exhibitions of painting, sculpture, fine craft, printmaking and photography as well as displays of works by the center’s founder, Jeanne D’Orge.
+The Carl Cherry Center’s art galleries offer original exhibitions of painting, sculpture, fine craft, printmaking and photography as well as displays of works by the center’s founder, Jeanne D’Orge.

 The Cherry emphasizes work by emerging and experimental artists from the Monterey Bay area, with regional and community shows and exhibits generated by theme.
-Dedicated to fostering curiosity and artistry in young people, the Cherry Center hosts an annual high school art exhibit, celebrating the talent of area high school students, and sponsors the annual Monterey County High School Poetry Awards.
+Dedicated to fostering curiosity and artistry in young people, the Carl Cherry Center hosts an annual high school art exhibit, celebrating the talent of area high school students, and sponsors the annual Monterey County High School Poetry Awards.

 Cherry Hall theater presents eclectic readings, discussions, plays, film series and musical performances, many of which are focused on the nature of art itself.